joshmarinacci/webxr-workshops/models/README.md

 To use GLTF in your A-Frame project simply reference it as an asset in your scene then attach it to an entity with the `gltf-model` component.

 Remix this [this example glitch project](https://webxr-workshop-gltf.glitch.me/).
 It contains a single entity with a duck model.
-The most is hosted on `https://vr.josh.earth/assets/models/`, where Josh has collected several models for you to use.
+The model is hosted on `https://vr.josh.earth/assets/models/`, where Josh has collected several models for you to use.

 Once you have a model in your scene you can perform simple animations using the `a-animation` component.
 Try making the duck rotate by adding this code: